Enrique Peña Nieto: Allegations of corruption

 While in office, Peña Nieto invoked two constitutional rights related to prosecution: amparo and fuero.
-Amparo gives anyone accused of a crime the right to know which crimes they are being accused of; it is mostly used by people expecting to go to trial, and is used to allow the prosecuted person to build a defense with the help of a lawyer.
+Amparo gives anyone accused of a crime the right to know which crimes they are being accused of; it is mostly used by people expecting to go to trial and allows the prosecuted person to build a defense with the help of a lawyer.
 Fuero protects political figures from prosecution committed during their time in office, in effect delaying any investigations against him until the end of their terms.
 Peña Nieto is the first Mexican president to invoke either right.

 In 2020, Lozoya was detained by the Mexican government.
-On his trial statements, he testified against Peña Nieto and Luis Videgaray (the former Minister of Finance during Peña's government).
-He detailed that following Peña's orders, he acted as the middle-man between Peña Nieto and Odebrecht, stating that Peña Nieto's presidential campaign benefited from illegal campaign funds provided by Odebrecht, in exchange for future favors.
+In his trial statements, he testified against Peña Nieto and Luis Videgaray (the former Minister of Finance during Peña's government).
+He detailed that following Peña's orders, he acted as the middle-man between Peña Nieto and Odebrecht, stating that Peña Nieto's presidential campaign benefited from illegal campaign funds provided by Odebrecht in exchange for future favors.
 According to the triangulation investigations that proved Lozoya guilty, he received $10 million from Odebrecht.
 During his trial, Lozoya described the payments for facilitating the exchange as a middle-man.
 Lozoya and Videgaray are featured prominently in spots from the 2012 presidential campaign.
 Mexican journalist Carlos Loret de Mola described being contacted by Peña Nieto's state, and being told the former president described himself as "unaware of Lozoya's corruption".
 Loret de Mola also said Peña Nieto was already in contact with his successor, Andres Manuel López Obrador, to declare his version of the events.
-Loret de Mola said that Peña Nieto was "going to get lost within his own lies", during the trial.
+Loret de Mola said that Peña Nieto was "going to get lost within his lies" during the trial.

 On November 12, 2020, the Attorney General's Office (FGR) officially accused Peña Nieto of being a "traitor to the country and of electoral fraud due to the Odebrecht scandal" along with Lozoya and Videgaray.

 During United States of America v.
-Joaquín Guzmán Loera, Guzmán's lawyer alleged that the Sinaloa drug cartel had paid "hundreds of millions of dollars" in bribes to Peña Nieto and his predecessor, Felipe Calderón; both presidents denied the claims, with Peña Nieto's spokesman calling the claims "completely false and defamatory".
+Joaquín Guzmán Loera, Guzmán's lawyer alleged that the Sinaloa drug cartel had paid "hundreds of millions of dollars" in bribes to Peña Nieto and his predecessor, Felipe Calderón; both presidents denied the claims, with Peña Nieto's spokesman calling the claims "completely false and defamatory."
 Alex Cifuentes, who described himself as Guzmán's "right-hand man", later testified that Peña Nieto originally asked for $250 million before settling on $100 million.

 Allegations of crimes against humanity

-In 2016, a report by the Open Justice Society Initiative claimed that there are "reasonable grounds" to believe that both the Mexican army and drug cartels had committed crimes against humanity during the Mexican Drug War.
-The report accused both Peña Nieto and his predecessor Felipe Calderón of "almost completely failing" to ensure accountability for the actions of the Mexican army, and of denying or minimizing the scale of the atrocities.
-In June 2018, human rights organizations presented documents alleging slayings, tortures, rapes and forced disappearances to the International Criminal Court, and called on them to investigate.
+In 2016, a report by the Open Justice Society Initiative claimed that there are "reasonable grounds" to believe that both the Mexican army and drug cartels had committed crimes against humanity during the Mexican drug war.
+The report accused both Peña Nieto and his predecessor, Felipe Calderón, of "almost completely failing" to ensure accountability for the actions of the Mexican army and of denying or minimizing the scale of the atrocities.
+In June 2018, human rights organizations presented documents alleging slayings, tortures, rapes, and forced disappearances to the International Criminal Court, and called on them to investigate.